 Selected solo exhibitions include No Man’s Land, artpace, San Antonio, Texas (2023); The Forest’s Bedding, SCAD Museum of Art, Savannah (2021); Catatumbo, Barranquilla Museum of Modern Art, Barranquilla, Colombia (2012); Catatumbo, NC-Arte, Bogotá (2012); El lugar sin límites, Universidad de Salamanca Cultural Centre, Bogotá (2005), and Urbania, Cartagena Museum of Modern Art, Cartagena (2003).

-Pérez has been part of many collective shows such as the 15th Cuenca Biennial (2021); MECARÕ.
+Pérez has been part of many collective shows such as the first Bienal das Amazônias (2023); the 15th Cuenca Biennial (2021); MECARÕ.
 L’Amazonie dans la collection Petitgas, MO.CO., Montpellier, France (2020); El círculo que faltaba, Museo de Arte Moderno de Medellín (MAMM), Medellín, Colombia (2019); Fortuna.
 Diálogos: extracción, economía y cultura, Museo Universidad de Antioquía, Medellín, Colombia (2019); Routes and Territories, Museum of Contemporary Art Chicago, Chicago (2019); Tierra de/por medio, Museo de Arte Miguel Urrutia (MAMU), Bogotá (2019); 10th SIART International Biennial, La Paz, Bolivia (2018); Terrícolas, Pereira Museum of Modern Art, Pereira, Colombia (2014); Arquitectura Emocional, Bogotá Chamber of Commerce (2009); Nuevas Donaciones, Cartagena Museum of Modern Art, Cartagena, Colombia, and August Salon, Gilberto Alzate Avendaño Foundation, Bogotá (1987).

 The work of Nohemí Pérez is part of art collections around the world like the Museum of Contemporary Art of Chicago; the Banco de la República Art Collection, Bogotá; the Kadist Collection, Paris and San Francisco; the ARCO Foundation, Madrid; the Cartagena Museum of Modern Art, Colombia; and the CAF Corporación Andina de Fomento Collection, Caracas.